 Patrick Reinikainen is a senior associate in the firm’s Litigation practice.

-Patrick focuses his practice on representing clients in complex civil litigation and appeals, including securities and shareholder class actions, and regulatory investigations and enforcement proceedings brought by the Department of Justice, Securities Exchange Commission, and FINRA.
+Patrick focuses his practice on representing clients in complex civil litigation and appeals, including securities, antitrust, and shareholder class actions, and regulatory investigations and enforcement proceedings brought by the Department of Justice, Securities Exchange Commission, and FINRA.
 He also has experience advising companies across industries on a variety of FCPA, anti-money laundering, insider trading, FinTech, and data privacy issues.

 Prior to joining Shearman & Sterling, Patrick served as a judicial clerk to the Honorable Thomas P. Griesa in the U.S. District Court for the Southern District of New York and the Honorable Julio M. Fuentes in the U.S. Court of Appeals for the Third Circuit and worked at two international law firms.

 - Representing a major financial institution in an antitrust class action suit alleging the existence of a boycott conspiracy.

 - Representing an underwriter in a securities class action brought against a medical device company in connection with its development of an innovative medical therapy.

 - Representing multinational companies and individuals in SEC and DOJ investigations into alleged violations of the FCPA and federal securities laws.*

 - Representing a global investment bank as a member of litigation team that obtained full dismissal with prejudice of class action claims filed against the bank in the Delaware Court of Chancery.*

 - Representing a major financial institution in multiple lawsuits involving residential mortgage-backed securities brought in state and federal courts.*

 - Defending a private equity firm in connection with investor litigation arising out of an international recapitalization transaction.*